Tech-By-Ayushi/Tech-By-Ayushi/README.md

 ### Hi there, I'm Ayushi! 👋

 Welcome to my GitHub profile!
 I'm an MCA student passionate about AI/ML, software development, and full-stack development.
-I enjoy working on projects that involve *C, Java, Python, DSA, and system design*.
+I enjoy working on projects that involve *C, Java, Python, Web Design and system design*.

 ---